code-cyber-arch/holbertonschool-low_level_programming/recursion/README.md

 gcc -Wall -pedantic -Werror -Wextra -std=gnu89  2-main.c 2-strlen_recursion.c -o 2-strlen_recursion
 ```
 ## 3 - Return the factorial of a given number
+The C function, [factorial](https://github.com/amirasabdu/holbertonschool-low_level_programming/blob/main/recursion/3-factorial.c), calculates the factorial of a non-negative integer using recursion:
+- Function Definition: It takes one parameter, n, which is the integer for which the factorial is to be computed.
+- Base Cases: The function first checks if n is less than 0.
+If so, it returns -1, indicating an invalid input.
+If n is 0, it returns 1, as the factorial of 0 is defined to be 1.
+- Recursive Logic: If n is positive, the function calculates the factorial by multiplying n with the factorial of n-1, recursively calling itself with the argument n-1 until it reaches the base case of n being 0.
+- Return Value: The function ultimately returns the factorial of n, calculated by multiplying n with the factorial of n-1.
+- Purpose: This function showcases how recursion can be used to solve mathematical problems, in this case, computing factorials.
+It elegantly handles the base cases and utilizes the call stack to compute factorials for larger numbers by breaking the problem into smaller, more manageable sub-problems.

 ###
 Compile with this line of code, ensuring that the supporting files are included in the [build](https://github.com/amirasabdu/holbertonschool-low_level_programming/tree/main/recursion/build)